-Justification: This security objective for the operational environment is needed additionally to those from [ST-SAC] in order to handle the Threat T.Counterfeit and the Assumption A.Insp\Sys by demanding the Inspection System to perform the Chip Authentication protocol v.1.
-OE.Exam\Travel\Document also repeats partly the requirements from OE.Terminal in [ST-SAC] and therefore also counters T.Forgery and A.Passive\Auth from [ST-SAC].
+Justification: This security objective for the operational environment is needed additionally to those from [PP-MRTD-SAC] in order to handle the Threat T.Counterfeit and the Assumption A.Insp\Sys by demanding the Inspection System to perform the Chip Authentication protocol v.1.
+OE.Exam\Travel\Document also repeats partly the requirements from OE.Terminal in [PP-MRTD-SAC] and therefore also counters T.Forgery and A.Passive\Auth from [PP-MRTD-SAC].
 This is done because a new type of Inspection System is introduced in this PP as the Extended Inspection System is needed to handle the additional features of a travel document with Extended Access Control.

-OE.Prot\Logical\Travel\Document Protection of data from the logical travel document their communication with the TOE before secure messaging is successfully established based on the Chip Authentication Protocol Version 1.
+OE.Prot Logical Travel Document Protection of data from the logical travel document

 The inspection system of the receiving State or Organisation ensures the confidentiality and integrity of the data read from the logical travel document.
-The inspection system will prevent eavesdropping to
+The inspection system will prevent eavesdropping to their communication with the TOE before secure messaging is successfully established based on the Chip Authentication Protocol Version 1.